PIG & INK

 do be do be do

-then these clothes peg deities allow the sun to shine
+then these clothes peg deities invite the sun to shine

 and sometimes even harmonise on that well-hung washing line